diksown/musa/docs/CONTRIBUTING.md

 ## Issues

-You can open an issue with the [project reporting template]() [to report a project].
+You can open an issue with the [Project Report Template](https://github.com/diksown/musa/issues/new?template=project-report-template.md) [to ask for the removal of a project].

-Feel free to open issues for other problems, such as bugs or feature requests.
+Feel free to open issues for other reasons, such as bugs or feature requests.

 ## Pull requests

 When contributing to this repository, please first discuss the change you wish to make via an issue before making a change.

+You can also make a pull request to remove a project.
+The list of projects that are currently on the website can be found on the [frontend/src/static/projects.js](https://github.com/diksown/musa/blob/main/frontend/src/static/projects.js) file.

+Feel free to include a description of why you think the project should be removed, if necessary.